fischerwulf/pypsa-earth/doc/index.rst

 There are multiple ways to get involved and learn more about our work:
     1. **Join our forum** and communication platform on `PyPSA-meets-Earth <https://discord.gg/AnuJBk23FU>`__ Discord Server
     2. **Chat on Discord with us** in the following meetings:
         - General initiative meeting for project news and `high-level code updates <https://docs.google.com/document/d/1r6wm2RBe0DWFngmItpFfSFHA-CnUmVcVTkIKmthdW3g/edit?usp=sharing>`__.
-Held every `fourth Thursday 16-17:00 (UK time) <https://drive.google.com/file/d/1naH4WwW9drkOkOJ3PLO4fyWdkZQi5-_w/view?usp=share_link>`__ and is a perfect place to meet the community and get a high-level update on PyPSA ecosystem relevant for PyPSA-Earth developments.
+Held every `fourth Thursday 16-17:00 (UK time) <https://drive.google.com/file/d/1naH4WwW9drkOkOJ3PLO4fyWdkZQi5-_w/view?usp=share_link>`__ and is a perfect place to meet the community and get a high-level update on the PyPSA ecosystem relevant for PyPSA-Earth developments.
-        - Weekly developers meetings
+        - Weekly developer meetings:
-            - Eastern-Hemisphere friendly *Morning meeting* every `Thursday at 09:00 (UK time) <https://drive.google.com/file/d/1PDdmjsKhzyGRo0_YrP4wPQkn2XTNh6jA/view?usp=share_link>`__.
+            - Eastern-Hemisphere friendly *Morning meeting* every `Thursday at 09:00 (UK time) <https://drive.google.com/file/d/1PDdmjsKhzyGRo0_YrP4wPQkn2XTNh6jA/view?usp=share_link>`__
             - Western-Hemisphere friendly *Evening meeting* every `Thursday 16:00 (UK time) <https://drive.google.com/file/d/1gaLmyV4qGPXsogkeRcAPWjC0ESebUxU-/view?usp=share_link>`__.
-Every forth Thursday is replaced by the General initiative meeting which has a more high-level perspective, but you can also join to discuss more particular questions.
+Every fourth Thursday is replaced by the General initiative meeting which has a more high-level perspective, but you can also join to discuss more specific questions.
-    3. **Look at public materials** at `google Drive <https://drive.google.com/drive/folders/13Z8Y9zgsh5IZaDNkkRyo1wkoMgbdUxT5?usp=sharing>`__ to share to minutes, presentations, lists and documents.
-Feel gree to get a look!
+    3. **Look at public materials** on `Google Drive <https://drive.google.com/drive/folders/13Z8Y9zgsh5IZaDNkkRyo1wkoMgbdUxT5?usp=sharing>`__ to access minutes, presentations, lists and documents.
+Feel free to take a look!
-    4. **Notify your interest** to on-demand meetings:
+    4. **Express your interest** in on-demand meetings:
         - Demand creation and prediction meeting
         - AI asset detection meeting
         - Outreach meeting for planning, discussing events, workshops, communication, community activities
-    5. Join us and **propose your stream**.
+    5. **Join us and propose your own stream.**

 =============
 Documentation